-Homocysteine is a naturally occurring intermediary amino acid that is generated during the conversion of methionine to cysteine.
+Homocysteine is a naturally occurring intermediary amino acid generated during the conversion of methionine to cysteine.
 Homocystinuria is a rare inherited condition where the body cannot produce methionine and is characterized by severe elevations in plasma and urine homocysteine concentrations.
-While homoeostatic plasma levels of homocysteine typically range at low micro molar concentrations, epistatic mutations and other aberrant modifications of the metabolic pathways modulate homocysteine levels.
-The metabolic pathway of homocysteine consists of upstream remethylation pathways and a downstream transsulfuration pathway.

-Notably, mMutations in cystathionine-β-synthase, a key enzyme of the transsulfuration pathway, are associated with excess levels of homocysteine and premature thrombotic events.
-Additionally, homeostatic levels of homocysteine are impacted by Furthermore, a common mutation at a single-nucleotide (position 677C→T) inof the gene encoding for 5,10-methenetetrahydrolate reductase, which is an enzyme in the folate cycle whose byproducts are necessary cofactors in the metabolism of homocysteine.
-This mutation predisposes the individual to low folate plasma levels, and consequently, a status of hyperhomocysteine.
+Homocostatic plasma levels of homocysteine typically range at low micro molar concentrations, epistatic mutations and other aberrant modifications of the metabolic pathways modulate homocysteine levels.
+The metabolic pathway of homocysteine consists of upstream remethylation pathways and a downstream transsulfuration pathway. -Mutations in cystathionine- $\beta$ -synthase, a key enzyme of the transsulfuration pathway, are associated with excess levels of homocysteine and premature thrombotic events. -Additionally, homeostatic levels of homocysteine are impacted by, a common mutation at nucleotide position 677of677 of the gene coding for 5,10-methenetetrahydrolate reductase, which is an enzyme in the folate cycle whose byproducts are necessary cofactors in the metabolism of homocysteine. -This mutation predisposes the individual to low folate plasma levels, and consequently, a status of hyperhomocysteine.

-Changes in the plasma homocysteine levels can result from alterations in folate or vitamin B6, or vitamin B12, or folate.
-A meta-analysis of 25 randomized clinical trials demonstrated that daily supplementation of $\geq 0.8$ mg folic acid is sufficient to achieve the maximal reduction in plasma homocysteine levels.- Moreover, bBasal levels of homocysteine range between 5 to -15 μmol/L, while moderate hyperhomocysteine concentrations are 15 to -30 μmol/L, intermediate levels are 30 to -100 μmol/L and severe hyperhomocysteine concentrations are >100 μmol/L are considered severe.
+Changes in the plasma homocysteine levels can result from alterations orin vitamin B6, vitamin B12, or folate.
+A meta-analysis of 25 randomized clinical trials demonstrated that daily supplementation of $\geq 0.8$ mg folic acid is sufficient to achieve the maximal reduction in plasma homocysteine levels.
+Basal levels of homocysteine range between 5 to 15 $\mu$ mol/L, while moderate hyperhomocysteine concentrations are 15 to 30 $\mu$ mol/L, intermediate levels are 30 to 100 $\mu$ mol/L, and hyperhomocysteine concentrations >100 $\mu$ mol/L are considered severe.

 Observational studies have suggested that elevated homocysteine is an independent risk factor for ischemic heart disease and vascular disease.
-3-4,15 However, large randomized controlled studies have shown that reduction in homocysteine levels does not result in lower reports of stroke or myocardial infarction.
+3-,4,15 However, large randomized controlled studies have shown that reduction in homocysteine levels does not result in lower reports of stroke or myocardial infarction.
 A 2017 Cochrane review of homocysteine-lowering interventions for preventing cardiovascular events concluded that B-vitamin supplements lowered homocysteine but did not reduce the risk of myocardial infarction or reduce death rates in patients with or at risk of cardiovascular disease.
 Additionally, two randomized controlled trials in 2006 simultaneously demonstrated no effect on cardiovascular outcomes from lowering homocysteine levels with folic acid or vitamin B6 supplementation.
-Compared with placebo, lowered homocysteine resulting from B-vitamin supplementation combined with antihypertensive medications produced uncertain benefits in preventing stroke.
+5-,6 Compared with placebo, lowered homocysteine resulting from B-vitamin supplementation combined with antihypertensive medications produced uncertain benefits in preventing stroke.

 Hyperhomocysteine has also been suggested as a risk factor for venous thromboembolic disease.

-15,16,18,19 Ray et al. performed a meta-analysis of 9 case control studies measuring fasting plasma homocystine, as well as 5 studies measured after methionine loading.
-All 9 studies demonstrated a similar trend in the levels and the increased associated risk for venous thromboembolism (VTE); following methionine loading, the trend increased toward the risk of venous thromboembolism.
+15,16,18,19 -Ray et al. performed a meta-analysis of 9 case control studies measuring fasting plasma homocystinehomocysteine, as well as 5 studies measured after methionine loading.- All 9 studies demonstrated a similar trend in the levels and the increased associated risk for venous thromboembolism (VTE);) following methionine loading.
 However, hyperhomocysteinemia has been associated with venous thromboembolic disease in some but not all studies.
-Additional research has concluded that associations between "mild" hyperhomocysteinemia and VTE may have been due to failure to take into account additional confounding risk factors such as by body mass index and cigarette smoking.
+Additional research has concluded that associations between mild hyperhomocysteinemia and VTE may have been due to failure to take into account consider additional confounding risk factors such as body mass index and cigarette smoking.

-Homocysteine testing has also been used to diagnose vitamin B12 deficiency; in combination with methylmalonic acid (MMA).
+Homocysteine testing has also been used to diagnose vitamin B12 deficiency in combination with methylmalonic acid (MMA).
 Homocysteine levels are a sensitive and specific measure of established vitamin B12 deficiency, but its role is unclear in the evaluation of borderline B12 deficiency, where it would be most useful.
 Furthermore, MMA testing without concurrent homocysteine testing has been recommended in the assessment of low-normal vitamin B12 levels.